A student-led movement

 We believe in the bodily resurrection of the just and unjust, the everlasting punishment of the lost, and the everlasting blessedness of the saved.

 Chris is co-founder and co-director of NF.
 He became interested in living a neighborly faith when he married into a multi-religious family.
 With a background in Evangelical ministry and higher ed., Chris holds degrees from Moody Bible Institute and Wheaton College.
 In 2015, Chris participated in the University of Cambridge's Summer Interfaith Programme for emerging faith leaders.

 Chris has won numerous awards for his curriculum design, advocacy, and community service.
-He is currently completing a PhD in Theology at the University of Toronto and develops online curriculum for Moody Bible Institute.
+He is currently completing a PhD in Theology at the University of Toronto.

 In his spare time, Chris enjoys rock climbing, freediving, and traveling with his wife Reena.